burlak1n/---------------------/README.md

 *   **NFR2: Reliability.** The system must ensure no double-booking of slots.
 The state of slot availability must be consistent between the Bot and the Admin Service.
 *   **NFR3: Security:**
     *   Access to the bot's functionality must be restricted to users on the allow list.
-    *   Communication between services (especially involving RabbitMQ) should be considered for authentication mechanisms.
+    *   Communication between services should be considered for authentication mechanisms.
 *   **NFR4: Maintainability:** The Rust code must be well-structured, use common idioms, and have logging (`log`, `tracing`) implemented for debugging.

 ### 7. Data Schemas & Storage